 Use the map of Indian reservations in the text (p.
 581) to consider where the Plains Indians were particularly concentrated after the era of warfare ended.
 Consider what areas of the United States still have substantial populations of such plains peoples as the Sioux, Cheyenne, Kiowa, Crow, and Comanche.
 (Remember that the Oklahoma Indian territory included many originally eastern Indian peoples such as the Cherokee and the Choctaw.)

-CONTENDING VOICES: JAMES McLAUGHLIN VS. BLACK ELK

-Questions for Class Discussion

-1. How did Indian Service agent McLaudhlin argue that the Ghost Dance was an impediment to Indian assimilation and progress?

-2. How did Oglala Sioux chief Black Elk describe the assimilation championed by McLaughlin?

-3. What did General Philip Sheridan argue were the roots of Indian resistence to whites?

-expanding the “varying viewpoints”
+varying viewpoints

+Expanding the View

 Frederick Jackson Turner, “The Significance of the Frontier in American History” (1893).